VHSgunzo/uruntime/RELEASING.md

 ```

 The expected asset count is `54`.
 CI performs the same check automatically and publishes the release only after the complete manifest matches.

-For the release that completes RISC-V support, also confirm that all nine `*-riscv64` files are present.
-Comment on and close issue #20 only after reading back the published release.